-GRE scoring rules mention that the scores of GRE for a candidate have to be accumulated before they are reported.
-Another GRE scoring rule is that the scores of a candidate shall be preserved for five years.
+Scoring rules of GRE mention that the scores of the test for a candidate have to be accumulated before they are reported.
+Another scoring rule is that the scores of a candidate shall be preserved for five years.

-GRE scoring rules state that all the GRE scores of a candidate in the five year time period are sent to the institutes he wishes to send his scores to.
+Scoring rules state that all the test scores of a candidate in the five year time period are sent to the institutes he wishes to send his scores to.
 Besides, the candidate can choose if he wants to send his general scores, subject scores, AWA scores or any of them.

 GRE Test Scoring Report: